 Many vulnerable communities are already impacted by extreme weather events and are dealing with severe economic and social impacts resulting from these.
 Inequities and ability to adapt exist across geographic locations.
 Examples include District 4 Vietnam, Copenhagen, Calcutta, Venice, Vancouver, The Maldives, The Torres Strait, and Australian States of New South Wales and Queensland.
 These are but a few amongst many more which underscore community divisions relating to approach, response, and adaptation issues, highlighting the challenge of seeking unification in mitigation planning (Moosa, Do and Jonescu, 2020).
 Notwithstanding this, scalable studies at the individual, local, and regional levels remain critical in Australia, even as most populated metropolitan centres are in proximity to areas most vulnerable to imminent pressures of extreme weather events.
-To this end, further cross-sectoral leadership will be necessary to coordinate an industry-led collaborative research approach and action a cohesive adoption of adaption strategies to enable a resilient and sustainable approach at local and national levels.
+To this end, further leadership is necessary to coordinate an industry-led research approach and action a cohesive adoption of adaption strategies to enable a resilient and sustainable approach.